Practical One-Round-Trip BFT Replication: Details

-Once both phases have completed, replicas broadcast an extra $\signed{\texttt{REPAIR-DONE}, i, v, k, h(\mathcal{H})}{r}$ after modifying their log and entering the next round~\circled{5}.
-These messages ensure that if a correct replica exits \repair{}, the other correct replicas can exit as well.
-Specifically, if a replica $r$ sees $f + 1$ \texttt{REPAIR-DONE} messages from distinct replicas, $r$ can safely enter the new round if it has received the corresponding \texttt{REPAIR-HISTORY} messages.
-If $r$ has not obtained the \texttt{REPAIR-HISTORY}, it simply requests it from any of the other replicas that have exited \repair{}.
+Once both phases have completed, replicas broadcast an extra $\signed{\texttt{REPAIR-DONE}, i, v, k, h(\mathcal{H})}{r}$ message after modifying their log and entering the next round~\circled{5}.
+These messages ensure that if enough correct replicas exit \repair{}, the other correct replicas can exit as well.
+Specifically, if a replica $r$ sees $f + 1$ \texttt{REPAIR-DONE} messages from distinct replicas, $r$ can safely enter the new round by using the corresponding \texttt{REPAIR-HISTORY} message.